wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sharepoint-farm-config-azure-preview.md

 The high-availability SharePoint farm consists of nine virtual machines in this configuration:

 ![sharepointfarm](./media/virtual-machines-sharepoint-farm-config-azure-preview/SPFarm_HighAvail.png)

 Here are the configuration details:

--	Azure <!-- deleted by customization subscription --><!-- keep by customization: begin --> Subscription <!-- keep by customization: end -->: Specified during the initial configuration.
+-	Azure subscription: Specified during the initial configuration.
 -	Azure domain names (also known as cloud services): Separate domain names are created according to the figure above.
 -	Storage account: Specified during the initial configuration.
 -	Virtual network: